oaviles/hello_containerapps/README.md

-# DevSquad Microservice Project
+# PoC Azure Container Apps

 This is a collection of sample projects for Cloud Application Developer using Azure Cloud Platform.
-The sample projects are arranged in different topics about microservice development and deployment on Azure Kubernetes Service supported by Secure DevOps Practices.
+The sample projects are arranged in different topics about microservice development and deployment on Azure Container Apps supported by Secure DevOps Practices.

 Reference architecture:
 [Deploy microservices with Azure Container Apps](https://docs.microsoft.com/en-us/azure/architecture/example-scenario/serverless/microservices-with-container-apps)